joaquinOnSoft/OTMMEnrichMetadataFromOCREventHandler/README.md

   ![Environment » Support Manager » Customization enabled](images/otmm-support-manager-customizations-customization-enabled.png)

 ## Event listener registration
-The event listener is registered using the `web.xml` included in the `customization` folder of this repository:
+The event listener is registered using the `web.xml` file included in the `customization` folder of this repository:

 ```xml
 	<!-- Custom event listener (Search for coin's year and value in the OCR text found in the image) -->